 Mouth cancer can develop on most parts of the mouth, including the lips, gums and occasionally, the throat.
 The most common symptoms of mouth cancer include:

 Mouth cancer tends not to cause any noticeable symptoms during the initial stages of the disease.
 This is why it is important to have regular dental check-ups, particularly if you are a smoker, a heavy drinker or a betel chewer, because a dentist may often be able to detect the condition during an examination.

 Many of the symptoms listed above can be caused by less serious conditions, such as minor infections, but it’s strongly recommended that you visit your GP if any of the symptoms listed above have lasted for more than three weeks.

 If any of these symptoms apply to you, or if you have any concerns about similar symptoms, it is essential that you see your doctor at once, as your chances of recovery are much higher if your cancer is diagnosed early.

 If you’re referred to CCL for diagnosis, your consultant or oncologist will advise you on which tests are relevant to your individual symptoms.
 As there are usually few symptoms during the early stages of mouth cancer, it is vital that when symptoms appear diagnosis is swift and accurate.
 Tests include:

-At CCL, patients with oral cancer are treated by a team of different specialists, called a Multi-Disciplinary Team, or MDT.
+At CCL, patients with oral cancer are treated by a specialist multidisciplinary team.
 This team works together to create a treatment plan to suit the individual needs of the patient.
 There are three main treatment options for mouth cancer.
 They are: